- GEM tube rotating

 involved in amateur astronomy for over 40 years.
 I bring my

-experience making astronomy parts for customers and friends,
+experience designing and manufacturing telescope parts for customers

 I am most proud of time spent in the hobby with daughter, seeing